agaperste/angular-bootstrap-datetimepicker/README.md

 The format of hours and minutes is also determined by [moment's i18n settings](https://momentjs.com/docs/#/i18n/).

-hours are displayed using 'll' as the format. minutes are displayed using 'lll' as the format.
+hours are displayed using `ll` as the format. minutes are displayed using `lll` as the format.

 I recommend you use the default locale settings from Moment (if they are incorrect, submit a PR to moment to correct the settings)
 If for some reason the default Moment settings will not work, you can [customize the existing locale](https://momentjs.com/docs/#/customization/) or [create a custom locale](https://momentjs.com/docs/#/i18n/adding-locale/) with the desired formats.